Isolation and Quarantine Housing

 As Housing & Residential Life can quickly isolate and quarantine roommates, this option will be considered only when a student:

-As it may be difficult to stay away from others, and due to how students live and interact inside residence halls, Boynton Health and Housing & Residential Life will not be providing a 7-day quarantine option.
-This is in accordance with Minnesota Department of Health guidelines.
+As it may be difficult to stay away from others, and due to how students live and interact inside residence halls, Boynton Health and Housing & Residential Life will not be providing a 7-day quarantine option in accordance with Minnesota Department of Health guidelines.

 On-campus housing residents who have tested positive will receive guidance from Boynton Health and Housing & Residential Life.
 Students will be released from isolation by medical professionals when they have recovered and are no longer displaying symptoms.

-University students may schedule COVID-19 testing with Boynton Health by visiting boynton.umn.edu/myboynton.
+You may schedule COVID-19 testing with Boynton Health at boynton.umn.edu/myboynton.
 Testing occurs Monday-Friday at the University Recreation & Wellness Center.
 You do not need to be experiencing symptoms or have been exposed to get a test, but you do need an appointment.

 If Boynton Health professionals determine that a student living in University housing needs to be in isolation or quarantine, that student will receive instructions and have the choice to do so on- or off-campus.